- Sponsor: TBD

 After leaving Cedar City make the 1,000 foot climb to the Iron Mountain Pass where early Utahns settled in 1850 as part of the “iron mission.”
 After the pass at mile 30.0 arrive to the tiny town of Newcastle and follow the Bench Road through the ranchlands until you arrive at Enterprise.

 What better way to finish the Relay than with a 4,000 foot plus descent into Ivins.
 Pass through the cedar and juniper-rich mountains south of Enterprise and then descend down through the ancient volcanoes near Veyo and past Gunlock Reservoir.
 If desired, the 3 team members can meet up with their cyclist to finish the last mile or two of the course together.
 You have made it and deserve a good rest and time to relax.
-Unity Park awaits with hydration and goodies!
+The finish line awaits with hydration and goodies!